stevejford/anytimereview/apps/domainmarketplace/docs/support/faq.md

   - Per your Stripe Connect payout schedule after successful charges clear.
 See Payouts in your dashboard.

 Refunds & IVT
-- Do you offer refunds for period rentals?
+- Do you offer refunds for period hires?
   - Refunds are limited.
 Pro‑rata credits may apply for platform‑caused downtime per SLA.
 See our policy.
 - How do IVT credits work on per‑click plans?
   - We filter bots and invalid activity.
 If IVT is identified post‑facto, credits apply up to policy caps and reflected on the next invoice.